-The clitoris is the center of pleasure on a woman’s vagina, and is one of the most sensitive parts on a woman’s body.
+The clitoris is one of the most sensitive parts on a woman’s body.
 As such, a swollen or infected clitoris can also be the sign of a much larger problem.
 If you suspect that you are suffering from a clitoral infection, you should see your gynecologist immediately.

 3. Urinary Tract Infection